Software-Reengineering/RePatch/README.md

 - Git
 - MySQL Database >=8.0
 - MySQL Workbench or PHPMyAdmin (Optional)
-- RustDesk (Optional)
 - Intellij IDEA 2020.1.2 Community Edition
 - Python >= 3.10
 - Processor: CPU 1.18 GHZ or greater
 - RAM: >=16 GB
 - Operating System: Linux (Ubuntu/Debian distribution)
 - Free Storage: >= 15 GB
+- Dokcer - for containerized installation

 ## Installation and Running RePatch

-This section will get you through installation and execution of the RePatch tool.
-If you want to quickly reproduce the results in the paper without running the tool, kindly refer to "[Reproducing the Results in the Paper](#reproducing-the-results-in-the-paper)" section.
+This section will get you through installation and execution of the RePatch tool. **If you want to quickly reproduce the results in the paper without running the tool, kindly refer to "[Reproducing the Results in the Paper](#reproducing-the-results-in-the-paper)" section**.

 You can run the **RePatch** tool using one of two approaches:

 1. **Locally on your machine**, or
 2. **Using Docker**.

-The instructions below guide you through running the tool locally.
-If you prefer a containerized setup, please refer to the [`docker`](docker) directory, which includes a dedicated README with detailed instructions.
-Regardless of the method you choose, ensure you have reviewed and fulfilled the [prerequisites](#prerequisites) section above.
+The instructions below explain how to run the tool locally. **For most users, we recommend using the containerized setup provided in the [docker](docker/dev-container-repatch/) directory, which includes a dedicated [README](docker/dev-container-repatch/README.md) with step-by-step guidance.
+This will automatically install and configure all neccessary tools**.

 ### 1. Clone and build RefactoringMiner